civicrm/civicrm-buildkit/README.md

 ### CLI Setup

-While developing, it is useful to have buildkit in the PATH.
-This enables you to run commands easily.
+It is useful register buildkit in the PATH.
+This enables you to run commands by entering a name (e.g.  "civix") rather than a full path (e.g.
+"/home/user/src/buildkit/bin/civix").

 ```bash
 export PATH=/path/to/buildkit/bin:$PATH